jarquafelmu/Jar-Cogs/README.md

-# cogs-for-red-dev
+# cogs-development
-A project to keep cogs for my red bots alive and safe
+A place to create cogs for the Red Discordbot.